oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/2-create-a-twitter-developer-account/create-a-twitter-developer-account.md

 ## Introduction

-This workshop makes extensive use of Twitter's [Filtered Steam API](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction) for retrieving public tweets in near real-time.
-In order to use this API, we need to have access to a Twitter developer account.
+This workshop uses Twitter's [Filtered Stream API](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/introduction) for retrieving public tweets in near real-time.
+To use this API, we need access to a Twitter developer account.

 ### Objectives